adoptium/.eclipsefdn/docs/playground.md

   </div>
 </div>

-## Default values
+## Resource functions and default values

-The following snippets illustrate the default values that are inherited from the [default configuration](https://github.com/EclipseFdn/otterdog-defaults/blob/main/otterdog-defaults.libsonnet). used at the Eclipse Foundation in a more human readable form.
+The following snippets illustrate the functions to create the supported resources with default values as defined in the [default configuration](https://github.com/EclipseFdn/otterdog-defaults/blob/main/otterdog-defaults.libsonnet). used at the Eclipse Foundation.